LukasMindlberger/omni/README.md

 ## Installation & Usage

-You can try out the current pre-alpha version of Omni by following the instructions below:
+You can try out the current pre-alpha version of Omni by following the instructions below.

+### Developers
+If you have Node.js installed and wish to tinker with the UI:

+Install [Holochain](https://holochain.org) by following the [quick start guide here](https://developer.holochain.org/start.html) (only up to Step 4 for now)

+Clone or download this repo and run `npm dev` from the project root.
+This will start up an Omni instance using Holochain, as well as a webpack dev server for the UI which updates whenever you save changes.

+### Users who want to quickly try out Omni as-is

-First install [Holochain](https://holochain.org) by following the [quick start guide here](https://developer.holochain.org/start.html) (only up to Step 4 for now).
+Install [Holochain](https://holochain.org) by following the [quick start guide here](https://developer.holochain.org/start.html) (only up to Step 4 for now).

-Clone or download this repo and open up a command window in the project root with all the main folders in it (which would be the `omni-develop/` folder if you downloaded from the `develop` branch).
+Clone or download this repo and open up a command window in the project root with all the main folders in it (this would be the `omni-develop/` folder if you downloaded from the `develop` branch).

 Run the command:

 `hc run`

 Now, navigate to the `ui/` folder and open `index.html`, which will allow you to interact with the Omni app via a web browser.
-You can also press F12 and click on the Console tab to see a log of messages to and from the Holochain Conductor in real time (although, it will just be conducting Omni).

-If you wish to make changes and have Node.js install, you can just run `npm dev` from the project root, instead.

 # Introduction